AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 public class Check : Payment { /* Check implementation */ }
 ```

+This refactoring demonstrates the power of design patterns in improving code maintainability, as described by Freeman et al. (2004).

 ### 4.4 UI Enhancement Refactoring

 **Problem**: The original UI was basic and lacked modern design principles.